domfarolino/algorithms/src/algorithm_practice/Datastructure_Algorithms/Graph/topologicalSort/README.md

 While recursing, if we ever get back to a node that is marked "temporarily visited", we've found a cycle in the graph and can immediately stop.
-Otherwise, once we're finished recursing, we know that we've visited all of the given node's transitive dependencies in the correct order, and it is now finally time to "visit" our given node.
-We do this by marking it as "permanently visited" and adding it to the end of some final return list.
+Otherwise, once we're finished recursing, we know that we've visited all of the given node's transitive dependencies in the correct order, and it is now finally time to permanently "visit" our given node.
+We do this by unmarking it as "temporarily visited", marking it as "visited", and adding it to the end of some final return list.

 Note that because we "visit" a node only after recursing on all of its dependencies, it is the last node to be visited out of all of its transitive dependencies.
 This is the intention